intermernet/docker-magento/README.md

 You should also be able to connect to the instance via SSH using root and the password recorded earlier.

-Very loosely based on [dmahlow/docker-magento](https://github.com/dmahlow/docker-magento)
+Very loosely based on [dmahlow/docker-magento](https://github.com/dmahlow/docker-magento).
+I'm still using his Apache virtual host config as it works  perfectly.